 30. Roberta Flack – Hey, That’s No Way to Say Goodbye

-Roberta Flack’s cover of “The First Time Ever I Saw Your Face” took three years and a featured spot in Clint Eastwood’s Play Misty for Me before it became a smash hit.
+Roberta Flack’s cover of “The First Time Ever I Saw Your Face” needed three years and a featured spot in Clint Eastwood’s Play Misty for Me before it became a smash hit.
 People who ran out to buy her debut album First Take got that song and found an equally extraordinary cover immediately before it.
 “Hey, That’s No Way to Say Goodbye,” which also features Flack’s piano playing (later sampled in Li’l Kim’s “Queen Bitch”), proved a great way for her to say hello.
 It’s gossamer light, warm as this side of the pillow, and imbued with a romantic’s heart. – Patrick Robbins

 29. Kid Harpoon – First We Take Manhattan

 I listened to this cover dozens of times before I was all that familiar with Cohen’s original.
 As a result, Cohen’s original lyric in one place still sounds wrong to me.
 It’s the line about “the monkey and the plywood violin.”
 But Kid Harpoon, then a folk-rock hustler years before he went on to be a major pop songwriter for Harry Styles and others, changes the line to “pirate violin.”
 A wonderful image, and one very much in keeping with the Kid’s raggedy wastrel sound. – Ray Padgett